2024 Labour Party freebies controversy: Civic security for Taylor Swift

 In October 2024, it was reported that singer-songwriter Taylor Swift was granted top-level special security protection from the Special Escort Group of the Metropolitan Police after Labour politicians including Starmer, his home secretary Yvette Cooper, his health secretary Wes Streeting, culture secretary Lisa Nandy and education secretary Bridget Phillipson were gifted with over £20,000 in free tickets to concerts for The Eras Tour in London in August 2024.
 Swift's team had requested the protection following the Vienna terrorism plot, which targeted one of her previous concerts in the same month.

 In advance of the London shows, Swift's team had reportedly threatened to cancel the concerts if the security was not provided.
-The Metropolitan Police initially turned down the request, claiming their intelligence did not detect any threat to Swift's London shows and therefore did not believe she qualified for the top-level security, which is typically reserved for senior politicians, the Royal Family and heads of state.
+The Metropolitan Police initially turned down the request, claiming their intelligence did not detect any threat to Swift's London shows and therefore did not believe she qualified for the top-level security, which is typically reserved for senior politicians, the British royal family and heads of state.
 However, the police subsequently reversed its decision and provided Swift with the requested protection after Cooper reportedly discussed the matter with the police.
 Cooper's husband, former Labour politician Ed Balls, also received free tickets for the tour.
 Nandy denied that Cooper had intervened for the police to grant the request and said it was "an operational decision for the police", while 10 Downing Street also denied accusations that the tickets were offered to the politicians by Swift's team in return for the security protection.